 How We Can Help

-To schedule your eye exam near you, call Couture Optical in Brooklyn today!
+To schedule an eye exam or learn more about our eye care services, call Couture Optical in Brooklyn today!

-Q&A With Our Optometrist in Brooklyn, New York
+Q&A With Our Eye Doctor in Brooklyn, New York

 Having your eyes evaluated by an optometrist on a regular basis is crucial for detecting early signs of eye diseases and changes in your prescription, including during pregnancy.
 Many serious eye diseases don’t cause any noticeable symptoms until they’ve progressed to late stages, when damage to vision may be irreversible.
 Whether or not you wear glasses or contact lenses for vision correction, ask your optometrist about how often to schedule a routine eye exam.